The QED nonfactorizable correction to the semileptonic charmed three-body $B$ decays: Introduction

-Theoretically, a lot of efforts have been made to try to tackle and understand the lepton flavor universality (LFU) problem arising from the $R(D)$-$R(D^{\ast})$ correlation distribution in semileptonic charmed $B$ decays, which can basically be summarized into two aspects, namely, the $B$ ${\to}$ $D^{({\ast})}$ form factor and the couplings between $W$ bosons and leptons, corresponding to the lower and upper circles in Fig.~\ref{fig01}, respectively.
+Theoretically, a lot of efforts have been made to try to tackle and understand the lepton flavor universality (LFU) problem arising from the $R(D)$-$R(D^{\ast})$ correlation distribution in semileptonic charmed $B$ decays, which can basically be summarized into two aspects, namely, the $B$ ${\to}$ $D^{({\ast})}$ form factors and the couplings between $W$ bosons and leptons, corresponding to the lower and upper circles in Fig.~\ref{fig01}, respectively.
 (1) The form factors have the direct and significant influence on the helicity amplitudes, the differential rate distribution, and partial decay width.
 In general, the form factors are the functions of successive variable $q^{2}$.
 It is usually believed that the $B$ ${\to}$ $D^{({\ast})}$ form factors could be described by the Isgur-Wise function with the heavy quark effective theory.
 Especially at the $q_{\rm max}^{2}$ domination, the recoil velocity of the $D^{({\ast})}$ in the $B$ rest frame is zero, and the Isgur-Wise function is normalized to one in the heavy quark limits.
 For the case of heavy quark with finite mass, form factors near the $q_{\rm max}^{2}$ domination can be obtained with the lattice calculation.
+In addition, it is usually assumed that the form factors at the $q^{2}$ ${\sim}$ $0$ regions are calculable for the hard gluon-exchange contributions with the perturbative theory, and/or determinable with the light-cone sum rules or light front quark models by an additional $q^{2}$ extrapolation from the space-like to time-like regions, such as Refs. \cite{PhysRevD.108.L071504,JHEP.2022.05.024, PhysRevD.101.074035,JHEP.2019.12.102,EPJC.79.422,PhysRevD.98.114018}.
 The knowledge of the shapes of the form factors versus $q^{2}$ will provide crucial compatibility checks between theoretical expectations with experimental measurements, and improve the precision of the determinations of the CKM element ${\vert} V_{cb} {\vert}$.
+The shapes of the form factors are in principle obtained by the combined fit of the predictions at small $q^{2}$ regions and the lattice calculation at large $q^{2}$ regions.
 Unfortunately, the values of form factors across the entire region $q^{2}$ ${\in}$ $(0,\,q_{\rm max}^{2}]$, for example, in the vicinity of $q^{2}$ ${\approx}$ $m_{\tau}^{2}$, can not be effectively evaluated with a desirable theoretical method for the moment.
 The discrepancy between the distribution shapes of form factors from theoretical calculation and that from experimental measurement might be the key to the LFU problem.
+Here, we will use the form factors of lattice calculation \cite{PhysRevD.92.034506,PhysRevD.109.074503} recommended by the Heavy Flavor Averaging Group Collaboration (HFLAV) in order to compared with the HFLAV results on semileptonic $B$ decays.
 (2) In the meantime the LFU problem fuel inquisition and/or speculation about the gauge couplings between $W$ bosons and leptons within SM.
 The characteristic couplings corresponding to specific lepton, and even new operators arising from characteristic particles, are introduced in many NP models.
 An essential precondition for NP is the more and more precise check on SM.
 It is common sense that even without NP, the higher order corrections can also modify the effective interaction vertex couplings within SM.
 In this paper, we will investigate the nonfactorizable contributions arising from the QED radiative corrections to the vertex couplings within SM, which correspond to the factor ${\eta}_{\rm EW}$.
 We find that the nonfactorizable contributions from the QED radiative corrections are function of variables $q^{2}$, ${\cos}{\theta}$ and the lepton mass, so the factor ${\eta}_{\rm EW}$ should be lepton-flavor dependent, and the integration over ${\cos}{\theta}$ in Eq.(\ref{eq:differential-width-dq2-dcos}) become nontrivial.